vastopol/FPL_Interpreter/README.md

 ### Syntax (primer)
 The syntax and semantics of this interpreter is primarily FP language based, there is a also some inspiration from Lisp and Forth.
 Some of the syntax has been changed, other features have been modified also for ease of use.
-For comprehensive docomentation of the syntax see "DOCS/syntax.dat".
+For comprehensive docomentation of the syntax see "FP_repl/DOCS/syntax.dat".
-This will show some of the more important basics of FP_REPL interaction. such as...
+This will show some of the more important basics of REPL interaction. such as...
 (insert list here later)